27 Daily Advent Devotionals

 8. I Am Mary: Advent Devotional: "From the first Sunday of Advent through Christmas Day, each daily devotion includes a scripture verse, a reflection, and a prayer.
 I Am Mary also features an Advent candlelighting service as a free download.
 Best-selling author and minister Carol Howard Merritt leads us on a remarkable Advent journey with the blessed ordinary girl who becomes the holy and revered Mother of God."

 9. The Common Rule Advent Devotional: "The Common Rule - Advent Edition! is a seasonal version of The Common Rule which provides a set of daily and seasonal practices for celebrating the King that has come and waiting for the King that will come again."

-11. The Image Journal Advent Calendar: Day 1 includes "Flannery O’Connor & The Art of Possible."
+11. The Image Journal Advent Calendar: Day 1 includes the entry, "Snow on Snow" by Robert Clark.

 12. Biola University's Center for Christianity, Culture and the Arts Advent Devotional: "Join us daily for the CCCA’s popular Advent Project, an online resource with scripture, devotionals, art, video, and music -- as we remember the mystery of the incarnation and the Word made flesh."

 13. Paraclete Press' book All Creation Waits.
 The Advent Mystery of New Beginnings by Gayle Boss: "Dear friends, We’re very excited to offer our best-selling Advent devotional, All Creation Waits, as an e-subscription.
 Chapter one can be viewed here."